The Different Types of Dimmers (& What Is Best For You)

 Light Emitting Diode (LED)

 When current passes through an LED, it produces harmless electromagnetic radiation that creates visible light.
 LED dimmers use adjustable drivers to modulate this current and adjust the brightness of the bulbs.
+Most LEDs list the dimming level of their drivers on the packaging—so when you’re shopping for LED lights, be sure to check and see how much you can dim them.

 Pros